ravenscroftj/freshrss-flaresolverr-extension/README.md

 Prepend any feeds protected by Cloudflare with the URL.
 For example if your freshrss instance is at https://freshrss.example.com/ and you want to subscribe Sebastian Ruder's excellent NLP newsletter [https://nlpnewsletter.substack.com/](https://nlpnewsletter.substack.com/), you would take the full URL to the RSS feed `https://nlpnewsletter.substack.com/feed` and set the feed url in FreshRSS to:

 `https://freshrss.example.com/api/cloudsolver.php?feed=[https:/](https://nlpnewsletter.substack.com/feed)https://nlpnewsletter.substack.com/feed

+## Limitations

+This plugin only works on exact URLs for RSS feeds at the moment.
+It can't be used to do feed discovery.
+This is due to a limitation with [the way that selenium works](https://github.com/FlareSolverr/FlareSolverr/blob/master/src/flaresolverr_service.py#L398).

+## Contributing

+If you have suggestions or encounter problems, feel free to open an issue.
+If you'd like to make code changes, submit a pull request!